 This award handbook has been developed for you to use throughout the life of the award from the initial steps to close out.
-Please use it when questions arise to find quick answers to many commonly occurring issues and questions.
+Please use it to find quick answers to many commonly occurring issues and questions.
 On the following pages, you will find the Sponsored Program Award Management process that has been created for UVU employees.

-Award Managment
+Award Management

 • Submit all reports on time